Otoliths/SP2000/README.md

   }
 })

-# Install remotes if not previously installed
+# Install devtools if not previously installed
 if(!"devtools" %in% installed.packages()[,"Package"]) install.packages("devtools")

 # Install sp2000 from Github if not previously installed